 1 9 6 4 – 1 9 6 5 (UK)

-BBC2’s The Beat Room – billed as “thirty minutes of non-stop beat and shake” – delved more deeply into the R&B music that Ready Steady Go! helped to popularise.
+BBC2’s The Beat Room – billed as “non-stop beat and shake” – delved more deeply into the R&B music that Ready Steady Go! helped to popularise.

-Introduced and compered each week by unseen Irish DJ Pat Campbell, the show also invented dancing troupe, The Beat Girls – Ruth (Pearson), Ann, Jenny, Lynn, Babs (Lord) and Zooks – who three years later morphed into Pans People on Top Of The Pops.
+Introduced and compered each week by unseen Irish DJ Pat Campbell, the show also invented dancing troupe, The Beat Girls – Ruth Pearson, Ann Chapman, Jenny Ferle, Lyn Wolseley, Barbara (Babs) Lord and Zooks Barrow – who three years later morphed into Pans People on Top Of The Pops.

-Later shows featured stars including Herman’s Hermits, The Beach Boys, Manfred Mann, Long John Baldry, The Nashville Teens, The Pretty Things, Chris Farlowe, Jackie de Shannon, The Dixie Cups, Marvin Gaye, The Who, Gerry and the Pacemakers, The Kinks, Georgie Fame and The Isley Brothers.
+Later shows featured stars including Herman’s Hermits, The Beach Boys, Elkie Brooks, Manfred Mann, Long John Baldry, The Barron Knights, Tom Jones, The Nashville Teens, The Pretty Things, The Swinging Blue Jeans, Chris Farlowe, The Hollies, Marianne Faithfull, Kenny Lynch, Dave Berry, Jackie de Shannon, The Dixie Cups, Little Eva, Marvin Gaye, The Who, Gerry and the Pacemakers, Paul Anka, The Kinks, The Artwoods, Georgie Fame, The Rockin’ Berries, The Cherokees, Sonny Boy Williamson, Adam Faith, Brenda Lee, Tommy Quickly, Cliff Bennett and the Rebel Rousers, and The Isley Brothers.

-The show proved short-lived and was taken off air at the end of January 1965, after only six months.
+The show was broadcast on Monday nights but proved short-lived and was replaced by Gadzooks!
+It’s All Happening! at the end of January 1965.

 The Beat Girls

 Peter and the Headlines